icinganalysis/icinganalysis.github.io/content/Reproducing NACA-TN-2738 calculations.md

 Title: Reproducing NACA-TN-2738 Calculations
 Date: 2023-12-14 12:00
 status: draft
-tags: Porter Perkins, ice shapes, ice protection
+tags: Porter Perkins, ice shapes, ice protection, probability

 ### _"In view of the number and complexity of the possible sources of error, it is not possible at this time to make a reliable estimate of the total accuracy"_ [^3]